zenml-io/blog.zenml.io/_posts/2022-11-22-zero-twenty-two-release.md

 The previous Airflow orchestrator was limited to running locally and had many additional unpleasant constraints that made it hard to work with.
 This release includes a completely rewritten, new version of the Airflow orchestrator that now relies on Docker images to run your pipelines and works both locally and with remote Airflow deployments.

-See what changed [in this video](https://www.youtube.com/watch?v=v-tEm4O61Y8) and check out the brand-new example [here](https://github.com/zenml-io/zenml/tree/main/examples/airflow_orchestration).
+Check out the brand-new example [here](https://github.com/zenml-io/zenml/tree/main/examples/airflow_orchestration).

+Watch a demo video below to see the revamped Airflow orchestrator in action.
+<iframe width="560" height="316" src="https://www.youtube-nocookie.com/embed/v-tEm4O61Y8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## ☔ Notable Bugfixes